-1110 Pettigrew Avenue is a single-tenant industrial building constructed in 1984.
-Located in Regina, Saskatchewan, the property is situated on five acres of land.
-1110 Pettigrew Avenue is comprised of 118,800 square feet of leasable area with an additional 7,995 square feet of rail loading space.
-The property is 100.0% occupied by Kohl & Frisch Limited, Canada's leading national distributor in the healthcare industry.
+1110 Pettigrew Avenue is a single-tenant industrial building constructed in 1984 and situated on five acres of land.
+1110 Pettigrew Avenue comprises 118,957 square feet of leasable area with an additional 7,995 square feet of rail loading space.
+The property is 100.0% occupied by Kohl & Frisch Limited and Bunzl Canada Inc.